saurabh1907/p2p-distributed-hash-table/README.md

 ## Objective:
 ### Using Tapestry algorithm in Elixir to construct a fault-tolerant distributed hash table for sharing files in a p2p network

-The projects take inspiration from the classical paper on Tapestry Algorithm->
+The projects takes inspiration from the classical paper on Tapestry Algorithm->
 Tapestry: A Resilient Global-Scale Overlay for Service Deployment by Ben Y. Zhao, Ling Huang, Jeremy Stribling, Sean C. Rhea, Anthony D. Joseph and John D. Kubiatowicz
 <br>